Social Security and Personal Injury

 A lump sum Workers’ Compensation settlement will likewise affect your SSDI benefits.

-Need Legal Assistance with Your Personal Injury Case?
-Talk to a Trusted Lawyer in the DMV Area
+Need Legal Assistance with Your Personal Injury or Workers’ Comp Case?
+Talk to an Expert Lawyer in the DMV Area

 Call, or contact us for a free consult.
 For more info on social security personal injury see the Wikipedia pages.
 Also, see the post on this site dealing with workers comp issues.